t3kt/raytk/docs/config.md

 hide_description: true
 ---

 Once Jekyll is running, you can start with basic configuration by adding various entries to `_config.yml`.
-Besides these descriptions, you can also read the [annotated config file](https://github.com/hydecorp/hydejack/blob/v8/_config.yml).
+Besides the documentation here, you can also read the [annotated config file][config].

 When making changes to `_config.yml`, it is necessary to restart the Jekyll process for changes to take effect.
 {:.note}